-As a thriving, historic district along the Potomac, Alexandria‘s Old Town is an excellent place for inspiration for your exterior paint colors.
+As a thriving, historic district along the Potomac, Alexandria‘s Old Town is an excellent place for inspiration for your exterior paint colors, especially if you are searching for some front door and shutter color ideas.

 This area’s cobblestone streets and 18th-century townhouses make it a charming place to spend the day, especially on Saturday when you can visit the farmers’ market, which has been operating for 260 years.